Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Breast Cancer Data Application

-where $S = 2$ corresponds to the observational study.
-This approach estimates $\tau(\cdot)$ and $c(\cdot)$ by minimizing an empirical loss function with the Neyman-orthogonal condition.
-To implement the $R$-learner, integrative $R$-learner, and multi-study $R$-learner, we estimated the nuisance functions from the training data using Lasso with tuning parameters selected by cross-validation.
-Because study 1 was a randomized trial, we used 0.5 as the propensity score, and we estimated $\hat{e}_2(\cdot)$ using training data from study 2.
+In addition to the study-specific $R$-learner, we compared our method to \cite{wu2021integrative}'s integrative $R$-learner, which was designed to leverage data from an RCT and observational study.
+We estimated the nuisance functions from the training data using Lasso with tuning parameters selected by cross-validation.
+Because study 1 was an RCT, we used 0.5 as the propensity score.
+We estimated $\hat{e}_2(\cdot)$ using training data from study 2.
 To estimate the membership probabilities for the multi-study $R$-learner, we fit a logistic regression model to the training data's study labels, $S \in \{1, 2\}$.
-Next, we optimized the loss functions to estimate the heterogeneous treatment effects and calculated the MSE on the test set for each approach.
+Next, we optimized the loss functions to estimate the HTEs and calculated the MSE on the test set for each approach.
 For the integrative $R$-learner, we used the penalty scale searching procedure to select optimal shrinkage parameters (c.f.
 Algorithm 1 in \cite{wu2021integrative}).
 We applied the transformation $2 \times \text{expit}(\hat{\tau}(\cdot))-1$ to ensure that $\hat{\tau}(\cdot)$ was between -1 and 1.
 This transformation is intuitive in that positive values of $\hat{\tau}(\cdot)$ correspond to treatment $A$ being more beneficial than $T$, and vice-versa for negative values.